fbpx

 Man and woman performing sensory testing of beveragesHow Do You Perform Sensory Testing?

 Sensory testing requires training on sensory methods and practices.
-The sensory panel coordinator must be able to collect sensory data and be familiar with data analysis and graphing techniques.
+The sensory panel coordinator must be able to collect valid sensory data and be familiar with data analysis and graphing techniques.
 New generations of sensory software make it possible to quickly input sensory information and obtain results immediately without extensive knowledge of statistics and Design of Experiments (DOE).
-The sensory evaluation professional must still have clear sensory objectives, be able to set up a test and interpret the data once analyzed and graphed.
+The sensory evaluation professional must still have clear sensory objectives, be able to set up a test following good sensory practices and evaluate the accuracy of the data.

 The goals of sensory testing may be to:

 • Another objective of the R&D team may be to match a sensory profile.
-In this case, sensory profiling methods will be employed which focus on identifying and measuring key sensory descriptors.
-These sensory attributes may be positive or negative and may impact consumer acceptance.
-These sensory techniques are more complex because assessors must be familiar with the product sensory space.
+In this case, sensory profiling methods will be employed which focus on measuring key sensory descriptors validated by market research.
+These sensory attributes may be positive or negative and impact greatly consumer acceptance.
+These sensory techniques are more complex because trained assessors must be familiar with the product sensory space.
 In the wine industry, for instance, faults and defects result in lost sales.
-As a result, sommeliers and other wine experts assess the quality of wine.
-In the food and cosmetics industry, trained experts sit on sensory evaluation panels.
+As a result, trained sommeliers and other wine experts assess the quality of wine as part of a trained panel.
+Their work is an objective assessment of the profile of wine.

-• Finally, one last goal of the industry may be to conduct consumer tests to ensure that new products have a chance in the marketplace.
-This activity is often conducted in large companies that have the budget to conduct sensory studies.
-These hedonic tests provide insights on product acceptance and are a way to perform sensory benchmarking.
-These consumer tests can also be smaller in scope and performed in-house using company employees who are interested in participating in sensory testing.
-In this case, assessors share their own sensory preferences and don’t require sensory training the way experts do.
+• One other goal of the industry is to conduct consumer sensory tests to ensure that new products stand a chance in the marketplace.
+This activity is often conducted in large companies that have the budget to conduct market research.
+These affective/hedonic tests are subjective and provide insights on product acceptance.
+They are utilized to perform sensory benchmarking.
+Consumer tests can also be smaller in scope and performed in-house using company employees who are interested in participating in sensory testing.
+In this case, assessors with verified sensory acuity, share their own sensory preferences and don’t require extensive sensory training the way trained sensory experts do.

 How Do You Make Sure Sensory Testing Is Fair?

 This is a common question in the field of sensory analysis.
-The robustness of a sensory test depends on the number of assessors used for a test.
-Typically, a minimum of 7 to 10 assessors is recommended to obtain accurate results for tests other than consumer tests.
-The panel coordinator must also review the performance of individual panellists against the overall performance of the panel.
+The robustness of a sensory test depends on the number of trained assessors used for a test.
+Typically, a minimum of 7 to 12 trained and discriminant assessors is recommended to obtain robust results for simple descriptive tests.
+The panel coordinator must also review the performance of individual panelists against the overall performance of the panel.
+For descriptive evaluations, it is recommended to perform replications of the tasting to verify the reproducibility of the panel.

 The second important criterion is to ensure that tests are statistically significant, which is to say that observed differences between products are real and not due to chance.
 When using a novel sensory software, algorithms check data normality prior to applying the right statistical treatment, making it efficient for the sensory professional to analyze raw data.